HongJie-Tan/chatbot/README.md

 Click "Import from ZIP".

-Choose the provided file: bookstore-chatbot.zip
+Choose the provided file: BookstoreBot.zip

 Confirm to overwrite current agent if prompted.